BizTalk BAM Portal URL authorization failed for the request (Event code 4007)

 Well, unfortunately, this problem or similar problems can happen for many reasons:

-One thing I was sure: I had permission problems!
+One thing I was sure of: I had permission problems!

 BAM Portal Configuration

-That you also can see in “.Net Authorization Rules” under BAM website:
+That you can also see in “.Net Authorization Rules” under the BAM website:

 BAM IIS Net Authorization Rules